-- It is possible to register 10000 items of coordinate data, including the data inside the JOBs. - There are two registration methods: key entry and entry from an external instrument. - Communication cables: "27.2 Optional Accessories" Output format and command operations: "Interfacing with the SOKKIA SDR Electronic Field Book" and "Command Explanations" manuals. - When entering known point data from an external device, SET does not check the repeated point number. - Communication setup can be performed in the known data as well.
-Select "Comms Setup" in <Known data>.

-• When "inch" is selected as the distance unit, the value must be input in "feet."
+- It is possible to register 4000 items of coordinate data, including the data inside the JOBs. - There are two registration methods: key entry and entry from an external instrument. - Communication cables: "27.2 Optional Accessories" Output format and command operations: "Interfacing with the SOKKIA SDR Electronic Field Book" and "Command Explanations" manuals. - The same point number cannot be used for data in the current JOB.
+Also, when entering known point data for an external device, SET does not check the repeated point number. - Communication setup can be performed in the known data as well.
+Select "Comms Setup" in <Known data>. - Caution : When "inch" is selected as the distance unit, the value must be input in "feet."

-▶ PROCEDURE Using the key entry method to register known point coordinate data
+PROCEDURE Using the key entry method to register known point coordinate data

-- Select "Known data" in Memory Mode.
+- 1. Select "Known data" in Memory Mode.

-- Current JOB name is displayed.
+- · Current JOB name is displayed.

-- Select "Key in coord" and input known point coordinates and point number.
+- 2. Select "Key in coord" and input known point coordinates and point number.

-- After setting the data, press {